-Much like Jordan, The King also had a famous chalk ritual before every game with the Cleveland Cavaliers, Miami Heat and now with Los Angeles Lakers.
+Much like Jordan, The King also had a famous chalk ritual before every game with the Cleveland Cavaliers, Miami Heat and now with Los Angeles Lakers alongside Anthony Davis.
 It’s become a rather iconic pregame for the NBA’s biggest star, but he has scaled it back over the years.
-Nevertheless, LeBron James taking chalk and tossing it in the air as high as he can is always an incredible sight and even cooler than the handshakes he would do before NBA Finals games with teammates like Kyrie Irving, Kevin Love, and J.R.
+Nevertheless, King James’ pregame chalk toss high into the air is always an incredible sight and even cooler than the handshakes he would do before NBA Finals games with teammates like Kyrie Irving, Kevin Love, and J.R.
 Smith.

 Don’t you just want to buy some chalk and do this now?

 It’s currently Steph’s World and everyone is just here right now to live in it.
 Everyone already knew the Golden State Warriors star guard had unlimited range, and the greatest shooter ever proves that before every game inside Oracle Arena.
 Once Steph Curry finishes his warmup, he trots back to the locker room to get his uniform on.
 But before he exits completely, he takes a pass from the same security guard and sinks it from the tunnel.
 It takes a special player to do this consistently and Curry is just that.

 Kevin Garnett’s Stanchion Headbutt

 It’s no secret Kevin Garnett is one of the most intense players in NBA history.
 That will forever be what he is known for in his long NBA All-Star career with the Minnesota Timberwolves, Boston Celtics and Brooklyn Nets.
 What he did prior to each game is proof of that.
 After the pregame introductions, whether home or away, Garrett would have a moment to himself, to his shorts, and then headbutt the stanchion to show he’s ready to play.